 In this tutorial, I’m going to show you where to find distort options and how to use them in Adobe Illustrator.

-After you use the Type Tool to add text on your artboard, you can use the options from Envelope Distort or Distort & Transform effects to distort the text.
+After you use the Type Tool to add text to your artboard, you can use the options from Envelope Distort or Distort & Transform effects to distort the text.

 Table of Contents